-4 Easy Ways To Generate A Strong Password In Linux
+Different Ways To Generate A Strong Password In Linux

-Yesterday, We have covered how to force users to use a strong password in DEB based systems such as Debian, Ubuntu, Linux Mint, Elementary OS etc. You might wonder how a strong password looks like, and how could I create one?
+A while ago we have covered how to force users to use a strong password in DEB based systems such as Debian, Ubuntu, Linux Mint, Elementary OS etc. You might wonder how a strong password looks like, and how could we create one?
 No worries!
-Here is the 4 easy ways to generate a strong password in Linux.
+Here are a few different ways to generate a strong password in Linux.
 Of course, there are many free tools and ways to accomplish this task, however I consider these methods are simple, and straightforward.
-Let us get started.

 Generate a strong password in Linux

-openssl rand 14 -base64
+$ openssl rand -base64 14